 * In "The Bones On The Blue Line", Sweets is sitting next to a guy who just a text saying he's now cancer free.
 He then proceeds to tell Sweets how he's going to travel the world and sleep with exotic women, things he'd been putting off because of his cancer.
 He got thrown into a handpole on the subway, killing him.

 * Seeing Booth relapse on his gambling addiction is heartbreaking for anyone who has had loved ones go through similar relapses.

 * The sick and exhausted mother from “Stargazer in the Puddle”.
-She had a daughter who sadly suffered from a condition that left her in a myriad of health issues: unable to hit puberty while simultaneously rapidly ages the body, while leaving the affected person with the mentality of a six-year-old child.
+She had a daughter who sadly suffered from a condition that left her with a myriad of health issues: unable to hit puberty while simultaneously rapidly aging in other ways, yet leaving the affected person with the mentality of a six-year-old child.
 The mother was under heavy medications, and one of those drugs was experimental.
 It left her feeling worse than before and her own mental health began to deteriorate.
-She knew no foster home would take her.
-She ends up killing her own daughter with an overdose on her old medication and alleges to have drowned her daughter and it was ultimately done out of mercy and love.
+She knew no foster home would take her daughter, and ended up killing the child with an overdose of her old medication and alleges to have drowned her daughter.
+It was ultimately done out of mercy and love.
 In a stroke of cruel irony, her medication belatedly began to work right after her daughter’s death.
-The scene between Brennan and the distraught mother was so heartbreaking, the way the mother looked at the rock her daughter had written on and broke down crying: “I love you”.
+The scene between Brennan and the distraught mother was so heartbreaking -- the way the mother looked at the rock her daughter had written on and broke down crying: “I love you”.

 * The victim's story in "The Perfect Pieces in the Purple Pond".
 A germaphobic young man with OCD was working hard to overcome them and was even set to get married.
 However the victim was hacked to pieces by [[spoiler: his own mother, who also suffered from OCD and had a mental break when she learned her son was going to leave.
 In the end it's revealed that she kept his head in a box buried in her garden after killing him.]]